lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 <img src="./images/check_results_step1.png" style="height: 90%; width: 90%;"/>

 Go into that folder, and you can explore all the training and detection results.
 Within the ```train``` folder, there are plots of images with labels and metrics throughout the training.
-Most importantly there are ```weights``` that can be used for inference or more trainings in the future.
+Most importantly there are ```weights``` resulting from the training that can be used for inference or more trainings in the future.
 Within the ```detect``` folder, there are plots of images with predicted labels and also the labels files for each image if you used ```--save-txt``` in your inference command.

 <img src="./images/check_results_step2.png" style="height: 90%; width: 90%;"/>